ThilinaRajapakse/simpletransformers/docs/_docs/12-ner-specifics.md

 ---
-title: NER Model
+title: Named Entitty Recognition Specifics
-permalink: /docs/ner-model/
+permalink: /docs/ner-specifics/
-excerpt: "NERModel for named entity recognition."
+excerpt: "Specific notes for Named Entity Recognition tasks."
 last_modified_at: 2020-05-02 17:58:53
+toc: true
 ---

 The goal of Named Entity Recognition is to locate and classify *named entities* in a sequence.
 The named entities are pre-defined categories chosen according to the use case such as names of people, organizations, places, codes, time notations, monetary values, etc. Essentially, NER aims to assign a class to each token (usually a single word) in a sequence.
 Because of this, NER is also referred to as *token classification*.